East Harriet

 Developed plans to extend the Riverside Greenway from the Kingfield Neighborhood to Lake Harriet.

-Additional ongoing programs and services supported by EHFNA include the funding for our office and staff person, our newsletters and website, and support for several neighborhood events such as the Winter Kite Festival and RoseFest in the summer.
+Additional ongoing programs and services supported by EHFNA include the funding for our office and staff person, our newsletters and website, and support for several neighborhood events such as the Kite Festival, PorchFest and Fall Fest.